linear-rpc/linear-cpp/README.md

 ## Overview

-a msgpack-rpc implementation for C++ language.
+a msgpack-rpc + α implementation for C++ language.

 ## Build Instructions
 ### Required tools and Dependencies